clMathLibraries/clBLAS/src/wrappers/python/README.txt

 it may be necessary to trick python to using the newer version of your compiler, by creating an environment variable that it expects to exist as such: set VS90COMNTOOLS=%VS110COMNTOOLS%

-6. Execute demoBLAS.py file to test the pyclBLAS extention.

 NOTE: It may be necessary to copy the clBLAS shared library into the same directory as the extention module so that it can find